 In one study, young children who ate structured meals with their parents — free from distractions — were less likely to exhibit fussy eating behaviors.
 These kids were also allowed autonomy during meals about the choices they made.

 Let’s consider why.
-Structured meals likely ups the food exposure.
+Structured meals likely ups food exposure.
 Plus, eating with parents is a key step in food learning.
 It’s also likely that parents are making food decisions even though kids get to choose (sounds like DOR to me!).

 3. It helps self-regulate eating

 There’s this belief that we should wait to eat until there’s a pang of hunger.
-While should always hunger guide eating, we are humans that can get caught up in what we are doing and before we know it, we are starving.
+While hunger should always guide eating, we are humans that can get caught up in what we are doing and before we know it, we are starving.
 If there’s nothing planned we will grab anything.
 Also, kids can easily mix up hunger with habit, believing they are hungry when they are really bored or used to eating while doing an activity.

 In one study, structure-related feeding practices were associated with higher levels of self-regulation of eating in children.
 In other words, children are more likely to get the amount of food they need when regular, rhythmic meals are the norm.
 What I have found, being a structured eater myself, is that my hunger becomes very predictable based on when I usually eat.
 Plus, structured eating usually means more satisfying meals which decrease the desire to graze.